Date joined etsy -8/7/07

 Yes, I was.
 I remember myself as sewing clothes for my Barbie doll, sewing bags and pillows for myself in elementary school.
 In high school I was making earrings, but I stopped it after a while, and did not even do anything "creative” for 10 years.
 I continued making jewelry 10 years later (in 2002) where I stopped in high school.

+-What made you want to start selling on etsy?
 I have been selling my jewelry since 2003 in small shops and via e-mail, so I just wanted to try a new method.
 And Etsy looked so inspiring, with full of inspiration and visual inputs.

 -How long did it take for you to get your first sale on etsy?